 4 tablespoons of unsalted butter

 To make the turkey: Turn your oven on to 325 degrees Fahrenheit to preheat and get out either a small roasting pan or a glass rectangular casserole dish or other comparable dish.
 Rinse and pat dry your turkey (don’t leave it wet, the paste won’t adhere well).
 In a small bowl, make a paste, mixing together the chopped herbs, rosemary through sage, salt and pepper.
-Squeeze in the juice and drizzle in the olive oil.
+Squeeze in the orange juice and drizzle in the olive oil.
 Mix together until it forms a paste.
 Rub the paste all over the meat and skin of the turkey and then also underneath the skin.

 Thinly slice an orange and tuck in the oranges under the skin in a single layer as well as two sprigs of rosemary.
 Cut your butter into small pats and put single pats of butter over the skin and meat.
 See photo in post for butter and carrots.
 Place four carrots lined up in your roasting pan (use more carrots if they are small or your turkey is larger than the four carrots can support).
 Place the turkey on the carrots.
 Pour the wine or chicken broth into the roasting pan (don’t pour onto turkey), and drop in any remaining pieces of the orange.
 Place a meat thermometer in your turkey, place in the thickest portion of the breast, being careful not to touch the bone.
 Then tent the turkey with aluminum foil and roast for 45 minutes tented.
 Remove the tent and let roast another half hour or until meat thermometer reads 165 degrees F. Smaller breasts (2-3 lbs may cook in a little over an hour whereas larger ones, 3-4 lbs, may take an hour and a half).
 It’s a good idea to see where your temperature is at an hour.
 A meat thermometer is imperative with cooking a turkey to properly cook it to the correct temperature for food safety.